Mini-Neptune’s atmosphere ripe for study

-Category: Space Hits: 2Artist’s concept of TOI-1231 b shows a mini-Neptune-sized world that has a deep atmosphere ideal for further study by space telescopes.
+Category: Space Hits: 19Artist’s concept of TOI-1231 b shows a mini-Neptune-sized world that has a deep atmosphere ideal for further study by space telescopes.
 Image via NASA/ JPL-Caltech/ UNM.

 In June, scientists at NASA’s Jet Propulsion Laboratory (JPL) and the University of New Mexico announced the discovery of a new exoplanet, a mini-Neptune, some 90 light-years from Earth.
 Called TOI-1231 b, it orbits a small red dwarf (or M dwarf) star every 24 days.
 This world is less massive than planet Neptune in our own solar system.
 But it resembles Neptune in that it appears to have a thick atmosphere.
 The researchers said they’re excited about this planet because it: